g00glen00b/dimitri.codes/README.md

 GOOGLE_TRACKING_ID=
 URL_REPLACEMENT_FROM=
 URL_REPLACEMENT_TO=
-IMAGE_REPLACEMENT_FROM=
-IMAGE_REPLACEMENT_TO=
 ```

 While most of these are self-explanatory, the `URL_REPLACEMENT_FROM` and `URL_REPLACEMENT_TO` properties are used to rewrite links within each blogpost to properly match the new location (aka the Gatsby blog).
-Additionally, I'm using `IMAGE_REPLACEMENT_FROM` to rewrite the URL of the images, since my blog contains some images that aren't served over SSL, and could be used in the future to actually host these images on a CDN.

 After that, you can use the following commands to run the project: